Autotrader cars

 What happens if you put E10 in an incompatible car?

-If your vehicle is listed as incompatible and you use E10 fuel instead of E5 you won’t require any immediate action like draining out the fuel, which would be the case if you used diesel instead of petrol (or vice versa).
+If you use E10 fuel instead of E5, you won’t require any immediate action like draining out the fuel, which would be the case if you used diesel instead of petrol (or vice versa).

 Simply check compatibility to make sure that E10 fuel is okay for your car and use the right fuel next time.
 Filling stations clearly label the petrol as E5 or E10 on both the petrol dispenser and nozzle so that you use the right fuel for your car according to compatibility.
-Likewise, if you're out and about and the filling station you stop at doesn't stock E10 or none is available (as you may find in some more remote locations) you don't need to worry too much about filling up with E5 every once in a while.
+If you're out and about and the filling station doesn't stock E10 or none is available (as you may find in some more remote locations) you don't need to worry too much about filling up with E5 every once in a while.

 Does E10 petrol affect your car’s engine?